Herb of the Day: Cramp Bark

 Posted by TriLight Health on Apr 11th 2019

-Occasionally we get lucky in our herbal studies and the name of an herb helps indicate a common usage for the herb.
+Occasionally, we get lucky in our herbal studies, and the name of an herb helps indicate its common usage.
 Cramp bark is one of these herbs.
 Commonly used by herbalists to help relieve menstrual cramps and afterbirth pain, this herb has been used in teas, tinctures, extracts, and capsules.

 Traditional Herbal Uses for Cramp Bark Include: